When you start losing weight on tirzepatide, you expect to feel better. This tirzepatide gallbladder gallstones resource covers the essential...

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Follow the dose escalation schedule.
 The standard tirzepatide titration protocol starts at 2.5 mg and increases gradually over several months.
 This is designed to produce steady, moderate weight loss rather than a sudden dramatic drop.
 Gradual weight loss, defined as 1-2 pounds per week, carries a much lower gallstone risk than losing 3 or more pounds per week.
-Do not rush your dose increases.
+Don't rush your dose increases.

 Include healthy fats in your diet.
-This sounds counterintuitive when you are trying to lose weight, but your gallbladder needs to contract regularly.
+This sounds counterintuitive when you're trying to lose weight, but your gallbladder needs to contract regularly.
 Eating small amounts of healthy fats at each meal, like olive oil, avocado, nuts, or fatty fish, triggers gallbladder contractions that keep bile moving and prevent stagnation.
 Aim for 20-35% of your daily calories from healthy fats.

 Stay hydrated.
 Adequate water intake helps keep bile fluid and less concentrated.
 Aim for at least 64 ounces of water per day.
 More if you exercise regularly or live in a hot climate.